Hi, I’m Laurie.

 I can walk out my door into the mountains, or I can drive five minutes to the beach.

-I’m lucky enough to be married to a lovely and talented Englishman, who brought me a sweet and smart stepson when he was 14 (he’s now 23).
+I’m lucky enough to be married to a lovely and talented Englishman, who brought me a sweet and smart stepson.
 And I gave birth in 2009 to the best little human on the planet, my daughter Olivia (aka Lux).
 Besides my favorite activity (writing), I spend time hiking, traveling, skiing, cooking, and reading books.

-I’m sharing my story with other multi-trauma survivors so they can become the happy people they are meant to be.
+I’m sharing my story so more survivors will know they are not alone and hopefully become the happy people they are meant to be.